 Paying for college

-About one-half of students in Minnesota State Colleges and Universities receive financial aid to help pay the cost of college.
+More than 60 percent of students in Minnesota State Colleges and Universities receive financial aid to help pay the cost of college.
 Tax credits for students also can help lower your net costs.

 How to apply for financial aid

 Complete a Free Application for Federal Student Aid after Jan.
 1 of your senior year.
 You can complete the form online at www.fafsa.ed.gov or pick up the form at your school counselor's office.

 For help in completing the form, go to your high school counselor or the financial aid office at the college or university you plan to attend.

 Students must submit applications within 30 days after the beginning of a college or university term to receive a state grant for that term.
 But, it is a good idea to complete that process before the term begins.
 Contact the admissions office of the college or university to find out about the deadline.

 As you begin college, you will need to learn important skills that will help you manage your money now and in the future.
 Money management covers a variety of topics, including budgeting, credit cards and credit rating, debt management, how to identify financial troubles and finding resources to help.

 Some college students also benefit from two federal tax credit programs, the American Opportunity Tax Credit and the Lifetime Learning Tax Credit.
 These may apply to you or your family, depending on your financial circumstances.